borisbabic/browser_cookie3/README.md

 [![PyPi Version][PyPi-version]][PyPi-url]
 [![License][License-shield]][License-url]

-This is a python3 fork of [Richard Penman's Browser Cookie](https://github.com/richardpenman/browsercookie)
+<strike>This is a python3 fork of [Richard Penman's Browser Cookie](https://github.com/richardpenman/browsercookie)</strike>
+This is a fork of a fork to (hopefully) add BSD support
+Currently in development, no BSD support (yet).

 # Browser Cookie #